What is a Cookie?

 This is one of the four main cookies set by the Google Analytics service which enables website owners to track visitor behaviour measure of site performance.
 This cookie identifies the source of traffic to the site – so Google Analytics can tell site owners where visitors came from when arriving on the site.
-The cookie has a life span of 6 months and is updated every time data is sent to Google Analytics.
+The cookie has a lifespan of 6 months and is updated every time data is sent to Google Analytics.

 This cookie name is associated with Google Universal Analytics – which is a significant update to Google’s more commonly used analytics service.
-The new service reduces the reliance on cookies in general, and only sets this and one other - _gat, although Google also say data can be collected without setting any cookies.
-This cookie is used to distinguishes unique users by assigning a randomly generated number as a client identifier.
+The new service reduces the reliance on cookies in general, and only sets this and one other - _gat, although Google also says data can be collected without setting any cookies.
+This cookie is used to distinguish unique users by assigning a randomly generated number as a client identifier.
 It is included in each page request in a site and used to calculate visitor, session and campaign data for the sites analytics reports.

 This cookie name is associated with Google Universal Analytics used to throttle the request rate – limiting the collection of data on high traffic sites.
 It expires after 10 minutes.

 Used to store language preferences, potentially to serve up content in the stored language.